harness/developer-hub/release-notes/platform.md

 - Upgraded org.eclipse.jetty.* from v9.4.53.v20231009 to 9.4.54.v20240208.
 (PL-47854)

 - The delegate list page now shows the latest delegate version beside the New Delegate button.
 This will help you compare your delegate version with the latest supported delegate version.
-(PL-47049) this ticket suddenly popped up today on the saas RN page, not sure if I should add it or not, will delete this line once I have clarity from Nataraja
+(PL-47049)

    This item is available with Harness Platform version 1.28.xx and does not require a new delegate version.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).